Seven Springs Holistic Retreats

 We offer facilitators half priced R&B depending on the number of full price students/retreat participants:

-• 8 : 1 facilitator will receive 1/2 price R&B (at the best room available, may be glamping)
+• 10 : 1 facilitator will receive 1/2 price R&B (at the best room available)

-• 12 : 2 facilitators will receive 1/2 price R&B (at the best room available, may be glamping)
+• 14 : 2 facilitators will receive 1/2 price R&B (at the best room available)

-• 16 : 3 facilitators will receive 1/2 price R&B (at the best room available, may be glamping)
+• 16 : 3 facilitators will receive 1/2 price R&B (at the best room available)

 Contact us if a student would like to arrive early or stay late.